ScratchAddons/ScratchAddons/README.md

 ### Addons beyond the Scratch Addons browser extension

 Other extensions and even forks of Scratch can also provide their users with most addons from Scratch Addons, as long as a compatibility layer for `addon.*` and other parts of the addon loader are present.
-A notable example is the [TurboWarp](https://github.com/TurboWarp/scratch-gui/tree/develop/src/addons) editor.
+Notable example are the [TurboWarp](https://github.com/TurboWarp/scratch-gui/tree/develop/src/addons) and [Adacraft](https://gitlab.com/adacraft/scratch-mod/scratch-gui/-/tree/adacraft/main/src/addons) editors.
 These also inherit translations from the Scratch Addons project.

 ### Structure